Market Economy, Classical Liberalism

 Laissez faire means, 'allow to do'.
-Government abstention from interference in the actions of individuals, especially, in commerce; general non-interference or indifference.
-Laissez faire was a synonym for strict free market economics during the early and mid-19th century.
+Government abstention from interference in the actions of individuals, especially, in commerce.
+The doctrine of laissez-faire advocates leaving things to take their own course without interfering in the workings of the free market.
+Laissez-faire was a synonym for strict free market economics during the early and mid-19th century.
 Laissez-faire is a term from French and literally means let do and leave it alone.
 A laissez-faire state has never existed, though the extent of government regulation may vary.
-Laissez faire is an economic doctrine that government should not interfere in the economic or social regulation of society unless absolutely necessary.
-Laissez faire assumes that the competitive system of free markets is the best means of allocation of scarce resources between alternative uses.
-The Laissez faire doctrine lost popularity in the middle of the twentieth century, with the rise of the welfare state and extensive public ownership of parts of the economy, but has regained favor in recent times.
+Laissez-faire is an economic doctrine that government should not interfere in the economic or social regulation of society unless absolutely necessary.
+Laissez-faire assumes that the competitive system of free markets is the best means of allocation of scarce resources between alternative uses.
+The Laissez-faire doctrine lost popularity in the middle of the twentieth century, with the rise of the welfare state and extensive public ownership of parts of the economy, but has regained favor in recent times.

 Laisser-faire, laissez faire, laissez aller and laissez passer, means let do, let go or let pass. laissez faire is an injunction against government interference.